-We have been on a mission to save lives for over 60 years.
-Our staff is dedicated to helping individuals, families and members of the workplace prevent or recover from alcoholism and other drug addictions and to address other concerns that keep them from their full potential.
+We have been on a mission to save lives for over 68 years.
+Our staff is dedicated to helping individuals, families and members of the workplace prevent or recover from alcohol use disorder and substance use disorders and to address other mental health issues that keep them from their full potential.
 We work to further this mission by being passionately engaged in the following initiatives:

-- Open Arms Employee and Union Member Assistance Services: Long Island’s oldest and most established non-profit EAP provides confidential crisis intervention services, evaluation and assessment, brief interventions, screened referrals and follow-up services for a broad spectrum of personal concerns for employees of Long Island’s companies, labor unions, and school districts.
+- Our Open Arms Employee and Union Member Assistance Services is Long Island’s oldest and most established non-profit EAP.
+We provide confidential crisis intervention services, evaluation and assessment, brief interventions, screened referrals and follow-up services for a broad spectrum of personal concerns for employees of Long Island’s companies, labor unions, and school districts.
 We offer EAP services on Long Island, in New York City, and across the Eastern seaboard.

 - Our Student Assistance Program was revamped in 2022 with a focus on Social Emotional Learning in the wake of Covid-19.
 We significantly diversified our work, reaching new communities and providing consultation and guidance to teachers, principals, and school boards on effective, long-lasting initiatives to address student mental health and substance use.
 By giving districts the tools to develop the self-awareness, self-control, and interpersonal skills that are vital for school, work, and life success, we engage parents and community members to successfully implement meaningful prevention interventions.
 Most recently, we have incorporated The Body Project, a group-based intervention that provides a forum for high school girls and college aged women to confront unrealistic appearance ideals and develop healthy body image and self-esteem.
 It has repeatedly been shown to effectively reduce body dissatisfaction, unhealthy dieting and substance use disorders.

 - Counseling and Referral - firstname.lastname@example.org